simplelocalize/legal/dpa.md

 8. SimpleLocalize.io shall assist the controller in responding to data subjects’ requests to exercise their rights, including but not limited to access, rectification, erasure, and data portability.
 SimpleLocalize.io will forward such requests to the controller without undue delay.

-9. SimpleLocalize.io shall ensure that any sub-processor engaged to process data on behalf of the controller adheres to the same data security and confidentiality obligations as set forth in this agreement. (added: 2024-11-21)
+9. SimpleLocalize.io shall ensure that any sub-processor engaged to process data on behalf of the controller adheres to the same data security and confidentiality obligations as set forth in this agreement.

 10. SimpleLocalize.io remains fully liable to the controller for the performance of its obligations under this agreement, even in cases where sub-processors carry out those obligations.